 Soy Balsamic Chicken Thighs with Asparagus

-I like to use chicken thighs with bones because they stays moist in the long cooking time and brings the best flavor without going dry or greasy.
-If you are suing boneless chicken thighs, adjust the baking time accordingly.
+When making Soy Balsamic Chicken Thighs, I prefer to use bone-in chicken thighs because they stay moist throughout the long cooking time and provide the best flavor without becoming dry or greasy.
+If you are using boneless chicken thighs, be sure to adjust the baking time accordingly.

 Step 1: Marinate Chicken Thighs Ahead Of Time